ethereum/EIPs/EIPS/eip-X.md

 - Different data type, one is string, the other is integer.
 - The way to process the condition requires not only we need to transfer from IPFS to Ethereum, but also need to convert it back.

 To solve this requirements, we can use binary buffer briding that gap.
 When mapping the IPFS base58 string to ENS resolver, first we convert the Base58 to binary buffer, turn the buffer to hex encrypted format, and save to the contract.
 Once we want to get the IPFS resources address represented by the specific ENS, we can first find the mapping information stored as hex format before, extract the hex format to binary buffer, and finally turn that to IPFS Base58 address string.

 ## Rationale
-To implement the specification, need two methods from ENS public resolver contract, when we want to store IPFS file fingerprint to contract, convert the Base58 string identifier to the hex format and invoke the ‘setContent’ method below :
+To implement the specification, need two methods from ENS public resolver contract, when we want to store IPFS file fingerprint to contract, convert the Base58 string identifier to the hex format and invoke the `setContent` method below :

 ```
 function setContent(bytes32 node, bytes32 hash) public only_owner(node);
 ```

-Whenever user need to visit the ENS content, we call the ‘content’ method to get the IPFS hex data, transfer to the Base58 format, and return the IPFS resources to use.
+Whenever user need to visit the ENS content, we call the `content` method to get the IPFS hex data, transfer to the Base58 format, and return the IPFS resources to use.

 ```
 function content(bytes32 node) public view returns (bytes32);